mathieu-benoit/mathieu-benoit.github.io/content/posts/2021/07/crfa.md

 aliases:
     - /crfa/
 ---
+_Important Disclaimer: what you will see with this blog article is not officially supported by GCP.
+The intent here is to show you the concepts of CRfA as well as show you an advanced scenario that you may want to leverage on your own to satisfy your needs.
+Typically, the official guidance is to have two different CRfA cluster in order to have one with `EXTERNAL` endpoints (public load balancer) and the other one with `PRIVATE` endpoints (internal load balancer)._

 [Cloud Run for Anthos (CRfA)](https://cloud.google.com/anthos/run) is here to simplify the experience of developers and operators.
 [Knative](https://knative.dev/) on top of Kubernetes is how it accomplishes this.

 Create a CRfA cluster is very easy, it's just an option when you create your GKE cluster: